Email Analytics: Visualize your team's email activity (Gmail & Outlook)

 Hi [name],

-We’ve sent you a handful of special offers and compelling pieces of content over the past few weeks, and it seems you’re not especially interested.
+We’ve sent you a handful of special offers over the past few weeks, and it seems you’re not especially interested.
 Accordingly, we’re going to bring these emails to a halt.

-Before you go, we’d love to send you one last opportunity—with the link below, you’ll find (special offer, content, etc.).
+Before you go, we’d love to send you one last opportunity—[special offer/content].
 Check it out, and let us know if you’re interested!

-And if at any point you find yourself in need of our services, feel free to reach out!
-We’ll be here.
+If at any point you find yourself in need of our services, feel free to reach out!

 [signature]